Floss Prevents Decay

 It has been said that less than 60% of patients actually floss their teeth.
 Why is this so if it has been proven to be such an excellent decay preventative?
 The primary complaint is that floss is difficult to use…and that simply comes from impatience and lack of practice.
 Utilizing floss once a day for 10 days will truly eliminate minor discomfort, stop bleeding in most cases, and become an easy daily function, taking less than a minute to accomplish.
 So, stick with it and practice.
 Put some floss by your favorite chair and floss while you watch TV!
 You will truly be rewarded the rest of your life!

-If you want a true test of whether you need to floss or not, just pop the floss between any two teeth, carefully carry it below the tissue, take it out and then smell the floss.
+If you want a true test of whether you need to floss or not, just pop the floss between any two teeth, carefully carry it below the gum tissue, take it out and then smell the floss.
 You will be shocked at the foul odor!
-And multiply that times how many contacts you have.
+And multiply that smell times how many contacts you have.
 Flossing will eliminate that odor, and do so quite quickly!
-Surely you want to eliminate bad breath!
+Surely you want to eliminate bad breath, commonly called halitosis!

 The American Dental Association recommends flossing once or more daily, It is also best to floss before you brush, as the fluoride in the toothpaste will be allowed to penetrate the cleaner contacts between your teeth.